SF-WDI-LABS/interview-prep/README.md

       - else is not required.
 If you want to do something in one case and simply continue to loop if that condition isn’t true, you do not need an else.

-## Interview Process Steps

-1. Clarify question using a sample input and output.
-This is a great time to note any edge cases you see and to make sure you understand the question correctly.
-To confirm, if you were to give me the string `'apple'`, you would expect this function to return the object `{ 'a':1, 'p':2, 'l':1, 'e':1}`?
-And if you were to give me a string like '! !', would you want that to output counts for all the characters (`{'!':2, ' ':1}`), or just the non-whitespace, or none of those since they aren't letters?
-2. Pseudocode so you _and the interviewer_ can focus on logic first.
-Say something like: "I'm going to start with pseudocode, and I can transition to JavaScript after."
-3. Test your pseudocode with your sample input and output.
-4. Check in with your interviewer.
-They may have more edge cases for you to handle.
-They may ask you about runtime (Big O).
-They may just want you to move on to syntactically-correct code.
-5. Write syntactically-correct code.
-Take a second look at syntax after you finish a draft.
-6. Test your syntactically-correct code with your input and output.
-7. Your interviewer will often ask you about Big O at an earlier step.
-If you’re feeling confident, though, now is a good time to offer.

 ## Sample interview questions we have asked you

 * isPalindrome //is the string a palindrome?